WHEN: 2012 - 2014

 I was brought on to the Livit team after it had already been out in the wild for a few months.
-The guys at Livit approached me to help them with rebranding the app to have a more approachable and fun aesthetic.
-They also wanted me to look through the apps existing UX and UI and give it some polish.
+The guys at Livit approached me to help them with rebranding the app to have a more approachable and fun aesthetic and to also think through new features.
+The overal user experience of the app needed some updating as well.

 I was able to create a consistent style throughout the app based on this little character we created called Livvy (a monkey).
 The UX has been greatly improved by cleaning up some user flow flaws and creating a more clear and consistent UI.